Lightning-Universe/lightning-flash/docs/source/reference/tabular_classification.rst

 .. tip:: you can pass in val_size and test_size to partition your training data into a separate validation and test set like so:

-Next, we create the :class:`~pl_flash.tabular.TabularClassifier` task, using the Data module we created.
+Next, we create the :class:`~flash.tabular.TabularClassifier` task, using the Data module we created.

 .. code-block::